WooCommerce Product List View Plugin: The Ultimate Guide

 You can read lots of reviews on the WooCommerce Product Table page.
 Here’s a review from Joseph, a store owner who used it to create a WooCommerce list view:

 Jupiter Multimedia were developing a WordPress website for Dunbar Sales, a leading supplier of MIL-spec adhesives, paints, coatings, lubricants and corrosion preventatives.
 The website would be selling highly technical, non-visual products that did not require large images.
 As a result, the default WooCommerce grid layout was inappropriate for their client’s industry.
+They needed

 The developer said: “I needed a TRUE list view and nothing else I tried could produce the results I required short of trying to rebuild the entire archive page by hand.
 I wasn’t into the idea of doing that due to the time involved and ability to upgrade as woo changes.”